 “When your children ask their fathers in time to come, saying, `What are these stones?’ then you shall inform your children, saying, `Israel crossed this Jordan on dry ground.’
 “For the LORD your God dried up the waters of the Jordan before you until you had crossed, just as the LORD your God had done to the Red Sea, which He dried up before us until we had crossed; that all the peoples of the earth may know that the hand of the LORD is mighty, so that you may fear the LORD your God forever.”
 (Joshua 4:21-24)

-The bronze serpent illustrates this idea in reverse.
+With the bronze serpent, you see the same thing happen in reverse.
 When the Israelites were bitten by snakes in the desert, God commanded that a bronze serpent be hung on a pole.
 The people who looked at it in faith would live (Numbers 21:9).
 But later in history, the bronze snake became an idol, so it had to be destroyed (2 Kings 18:4).
-The fact that God created it didn’t sanctify it when it was being misused.
+You might think that if God commanded a worship practice, it would be permanently holy.
+But the fact that its origins came from God didn’t sanctify it when it was being misused.
 Once again, the motivation of the people, not the origins, determined whether something was idolatrous or God-honoring.

 These biblical examples can give us wisdom about the holidays of Christmas and Easter.
 These holidays began as Christians decided to worship the true God on days when pagan gods used to be worshiped.
 Some of the traditions (like the Christmas tree and the Easter egg) once had pagan meanings that are now lost as they have become Christian celebrations.
 Should we avoid these observances?

 There are some people who have rejected these celebrations entirely because of their origins.
-But it seems that the critical thing is not what their origins are, but whether we are worshiping the one true God.
-To most Christians, these holidays glorify God like the standing stones by the Jordan did—they are a continual reminder of the wonderful thing God has done by sending the promised Messiah, who saved us by suffering and dying for our sins.
+But the biblical examples of the standing stone and bronze serpent show that the critical thing is not what their origins are, but whether we are worshiping the one true God.
+To most Christians, these holidays glorify God like the standing stones by the Jordan did.
+They are a continual reminder of the wonderful thing God has done by sending the promised Messiah, who saved us by suffering and dying for our sins.